top of page

 Once selected, the squads will immediately be introduced to the fundamentals of rowing on the water, with training focussing on the technical aspects of the sport.
 Supplementing this, the squad will be immersed into SURC with club-wide land training such as strength and conditioning, ergs and mobility/core.
 It is important for the squad to reach the base level of fitness required for the sport early on, with up to 8 sessions a week, on and off the water.
 This training also creates strong bonds as a squad very early on.

-Novices are taught exclusively sweep rowing throughout the year, with an opportunity to learn sculling once integrated with the Senior squads at the end of the regatta season.
-Once the squad has a grasp of the technical basics, their training camp in October means they not only bond with the rest of their squad, but their technical ability improves dramatically.
+Novices are taught mainly sweep rowing throughout the year, with an integration of learning to learn scull with.
+Once the squad has a grasp of the technical basics, a training camp in October will create even stronger bonds within the squad, and allow them to make leaps in the there technique.
 Their first race shortly follows this, introducing them to the excitement of competitive racing early on.
+After an exciting season they will slowly start to be integrated in to the senior squad allowing for easy progression to future years rowing.

 To anyone old or new to Sheffield who think this may be for them, we look forward to meeting you!